preethamcoder/Harassment-Detector/README.md

 # Harrassment-Detector

 This is an attempt to strictly moderate online speech and fight harassment.
-After testing across multiple servers and with friends and family of varied views, we concluded that most of the obfuscated speech has been flagged, better than most online models - including Instagram, TikTok, and Discord.
+After testing across multiple servers and with peers and testers of varied views, we concluded that most of the obfuscated speech has been flagged, better than most online models - including Instagram, TikTok, and Discord.

 # Steps To Use:
 1. Git clone this repository by running ```git clone https://github.com/preethamcoder/Harassment-Detector.git```